 We have built a reliable and secure network infrastructure that fully supports our operations.
 Our physical network infrastructure utilizes our data centers that are linked with high-speed networking.
-We have developed our architecture to work effectively in a flexible cloud environment that has a high degree of elasticity.
-Our automatic provisioning tools have enabled us to increase our storage and computing capacity in a short period of time in response to increasing demand for our services.
+We have developed our architecture to work effectively in a dynamic cloud environment that has a high degree of elasticity.
+Our automatic provisioning tools have enabled us to scale up our storage and computing capacity in a short period of time in response to increasing demand for our services.
 Our proprietary network application protocols ensure fast and reliable mobile communications under different network conditions in the various markets where we operate.
 We aim to provide a consistent user experience across different devices, operating systems, carriers and network environments.

-As of December 31, 2022, we owned approximately 6,000 servers in nine internet data centers located in the Netherlands (two locations), the United States (two locations), Singapore, Canada, Kenya, South Africa and Nigeria.
-As of December 31, 2022, our data centers had a total connectivity bandwidth of 1.18 Tbps max throughput, 300 Gbps daily peak.
+As of December 31, 2023, we owned approximately 6,136 servers in seven internet data centers located in the Netherlands (two locations), the United States, Singapore, Canada, South Africa and Nigeria.
+As of December 31, 2023, our data centers had a total connectivity bandwidth of 1.16 Tbps max throughput, 240 Gbps daily peak.